 In 1982, the Cancer Society was able to donate $5,400 to be shared by the Regina and Saskatoon chapters.
 Committees were appointed by both chapters to oversee the use of the grant.
 The funds were put to use as follows: printed educational material; public education such as exhibits and open houses; travel to regional or national U.O.A. conferences; printing and mailing of the monthly bulletins; incidental expenses.

-Both the Canadian and USA Cancer Society play a protective and supportive role to ostomy Associations throughout the two countries.
-It helps in various ways such as assisting with the printing of bulletins, funding, provision of literature and other educational aids and, in many cases, by allowing the use of its facilities for meetings.
+Both the Canadian and USA Cancer Society play a protective and supportive role in ostomy Associations throughout the two countries.
+It helps in various ways such as assisting with the printing of bulletins, funding, provision of literature, and other educational aids and, in many cases, by allowing the use of its facilities for meetings.

 New U.O.A. rep trains in Los Angeles